-Next, cognitive-behavioral therapy for insomnia is highly effective and can be adapted to the pregnant woman.
-This therapy involves providing the woman with information about sleep, behavioral strategies and skills, changing unhelpful beliefs and thoughts about sleep, and education on relaxation techniques.
-It can be done with a trained clinician or on your own with a workbook (I recommend the series Treatments that Work).
+Next, cognitive-behavioral therapy for insomnia is highly effective and can be adapted to the pregnant person.
+This therapy involves providing information about sleep, behavioral strategies and skills, changing unhelpful beliefs and thoughts about sleep, and education on relaxation techniques.
+It can be done with a trained clinician or on your own with a workbook.
+I recommend the series Treatments that Work.

 Finally, if the above approaches do not work, you can explore medication options.
-Because so many women experience sleep problems during pregnancy, the number of women who take sleep aids during this time is high.
-Studies report about 1 in 25 women take medication several times per week and 1 in 10 take medication at least monthly.
+Because so many people experience sleep problems during pregnancy, the number of people who take sleep aids during this time is high.
+Studies report about 1 in 25 people take medication several times per week and 1 in 10 take medication at least monthly.
 This includes both over the counter and prescription medications.

 The most common nonprescription medications that can help with sleep in pregnancy are antihistamines such as Benadryl (diphenhydramine) and Unisom (doxylamine).
 The antihistamines like Benadryl are safe in pregnancy, not associated with birth defects, and are used quite frequently.
 There are other prescription medications as well that are relatively safe.
 Before taking any medication, you should speak with your obstetrician, primary care physician, or psychiatrist.